Callichthyidae: Taxonomy

 The subfamily Corydoradinae includes about 90% of the species in the family Callichthyidae and is one of the most diverse siluriform assemblages in the Neotropics, with about 170 valid species.

-It includes two tribes, Aspidoradini and Corydoradini.
-Aspidoradini contains Aspidoras and Scleromystax, while Corydoradini contains Corydoras and Brochis.
-Some believe the genus Brochis should be synonymized with Corydoras.
+The following cladogram shows the position of the genera within the subfamily Corydoradinae.

 The subfamily Callichthyinae contains Callichthys, Dianema, Hoplosternum, Lepthoplosternum, and Megalechis.
 According to a 1997 paper, Callichthys is the most basal member of the subfamily.
 In a 2004 study, different relationships among the callichthyines were found: Dianema and Hoplosternum form the most basal clade, and Callichthys is sister to Lepthoplosternum and Megalechis.
+In a 2013 study, Dianema is the sister group of all the remaining genera.

 Fossil record

 The first known fossil species of callichthyid is Corydoras revelatus from Salta, Argentina, of the late Paleocene.
 This species is tentatively placed in Corydoras, but is unambiguously a member of the subfamily Corydoradinae.
 It indicates that the lineages leading to the two callichthyid subfamilies occurred at least by the late Paleocene.
 It also suggests an earlier differentiation of loricarioids in comparison to other catfishes, or a lack of older fossils of other Neotropical groups.

 A fossil identified as a Hoplosternum species has also been identified from the middle Miocene in the La Venta formation, Magdalena River basin, Colombia.